Data flow diagram examples, symbols, types, and tips

 Businesses are built on systems and processes—a company couldn’t operate without them.
 From lead nurturing methods to the way a team interacts with customers, nearly everything a business does involves a system of some sort.
 And, when it comes to systems and processes, efficiency is everything.
-In some cases, shaving even a minute or two off can lead to substantial savings.
+In some cases, shaving even a minute or two off can lead to substantial savings over time.
 There are countless ways to analyze and improve efficiency, but one that stands out is through data flow diagrams.

 What is a data flow diagram?